 You can also conduct a business analysis to get a general idea of the current state of the company or use it to determine the current needs of the business, form growth points to optimize costs, and speed up work.

 How can business analysis be useful for IT projects?
-Let’s try with an example:

-- Define priority business goals
+- define priority business goals

-- Designate areas of application
+- designate areas of application

-- Formulate and prescribe detailed requirements for the project
+- formulate and prescribe detailed requirements for the project

-- Validate Requirements
+- validate Requirements

-- Find effective solutions
+- find effective solutions

-- Develop a maintenance plan
+- develop a maintenance plan

-- Develop a prototype/outline of the application.
+- develop a prototype/outline of the application.

-As a result, based on the results of the business analysis, Mark received a clearly described idea and goals, a technical task for developers, a technical implementation plan, exact deadlines and cost, and the necessary cash flow.
+As a result, based on the outcomes of the business analysis, Mark received a clearly described idea and defined goals, a technical task for developers, a technical implementation plan, exact deadlines and cost, and the necessary cash flow.
 Having all this data, he can safely address investors and present his idea without any problems, since the technical solution plan is already in his hands.

-- Requirements management: their identification, preparation, and specification, separation of requests into requirements and “some not very important Wishlist”, setting of tasks for developers.
+- Requirements management: their identification, preparation, and specification, separation of requests into requirements and some “not very important Wishlist”, setting of tasks for developers.

-- Product Management: communication with designers, engineers, stakeholders, and business Product Owners.
+- Product Management: communication with designers, engineers, stakeholders, and business product owners.

 - Wireframes – a schematic representation of the programming interface

-- A software requirements specification is a document that describes what the software will do and how it will work.
+- A software requirements specification which is a document that describes what the software will do and how it will work.
 It includes:

 - Data flow diagrams, entity-relationship diagrams, etc.

-4. Accurate quotation and project plan
+4. Accurate quotation and project plan.

 - BA services are cheaper than making changes to the product code